Franklalalala/CombineMols3D/README.md

   * `cutoff_mult`: there are several places to detect neighbors for a specific atom.
-By default, it is `natural cutoff` as follow equation 2.
+By default, it is `natural cutoff` as follow equation: